davidtchiu/davidtchiu.github.io/teaching/cs161/lab9.arrays/index.md

     > 0
     ```

 2. (Mild) Write a method `public static int[] threshold(int[] array, int t)` that returns a new integer array with the same length as the input array.
-For each index i, the new array should contain 0 if `array[i]` is strictly less than the threshold `t`, and the old value otherwise.
+For each index i, the new array should contain 0 if `array[i]` is strictly less than the threshold `t`, or the existing value otherwise.

     Code Pad: